-- There are various organisms or elements that facilitate the transfer of pollen from the male reproductive organs to the female reproductive organs of flowering plants. - Abiotic agents: Anemophily (Pollination by air/ wind), Hydrophily (Pollination by water). - Biotic agents: Entomophily (pollination by Insects), Ornithophily (pollination by birds), Chiropteriphily (pollination by bats) and Malacophily (pollination by slug and snail).
+There are various organisms or elements that facilitate the transfer of pollen from the male reproductive organs to the female reproductive organs of flowering plants.
+These agents play a crucial role in plant reproduction.

+- Here are some common agents of pollination are Abiotic agents and Biotic agents. - Abiotic agents: Anemophily (Pollination by air/ wind), Hydrophily (Pollination by water). - Biotic agents: Entomophily (pollination by Insects), Ornithophily (pollination by birds), Chiropteriphily (pollination by bats) and Malacophily (pollination by slug and snail).